 The Next Generation Science Standards (NGSS) establish clear expectations for what students should know in science at various grade levels.

 The policies from the Department of Education serve as directives providing structure to the educational framework for all.
 The goal is to foster an environment that promotes learning and equal opportunity.
 It’s important, whether you’re a student, parent or educator, to be aware of these policies to be able to utilize them for their intended purpose.

-- Advancing Technological Infusion: A Strategic Path to Digital Government
+- A Comprehensive Approach to Elevating Digital Government Strategies

 - The Ultimate Guide to Implementing an Effective ESG Strategy

 - Comprehensive Guide to Government Purchase Card Training